valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_service.md

 ## `autonomy service register`

-Register an agent instance in a service minted and activated in the Autonolas Protocol.
+Register an agent instance in a service minted in the [Autonolas Protocol](https://docs.autonolas.network/protocol/).
+The service must be in the *Active Registration* state.

 ### Usage

 ```bash